 Mid-Ohio Food Bank

 Any questions concerning community service, including the appropriateness of an agency, should be addressed before beginning service.
 If you are unsure about the agency where you would like to volunteer, please check with a member of Campus Ministry or e-mail [email protected]

 Students may begin their sophomore hours after the completion of the freshmen year and must have them completed and supervisor forms turned in by the last day of third quarter.
 A theology grade is assigned for on-time completion and verification of this requirement.
+This grade is an all or nothing grade.
 Students who have not completed all service hours, following all prescribed guidelines, and turned in completed supervisor forms by the end of fourth quarter immediately become ineligible for all extra-curricular activities.
 Students may not work ahead in service hours (each year’s service may not begin until after the completion of the current grade).
 Awards are given annually to students who perform service above and beyond that which is required.

 After the school year begins, evaluation forms may be e-mailed, mailed or hand delivered to the appropriate theology teacher.
 Bishop Ready High School is not responsible for evaluation forms delivered to the school during summer break.
 Please wait until the first day of regular classes to bring in evaluation forms.

 All scenarios for completion of this requirement cannot be addressed in this document.
 Decisions of the Campus Ministry Team are final.

 * United Way organizations are defined as those not-for-profit agencies/organizations that receive monies from the annual United Way campaign.

 **Evaluation forms may be downloaded from this site or are available through Campus Ministry.